An Herb Can Be Powerful Medicine

 …Or it can be too damaged to be useful.
 To unaware and overly trusting clinicians: Caveat emptor.
 Overcooked, spray-dried, months old; herbs that were once potent, can become factory processed junk-herbs.
 By the time a clinic receives dry herbal extract concentrates, they just don’t seem to have an imposing residual power.
 Is this true with all such products?
 Which are the best of them?
 We’ll show you an easy way you can test them.

 What if every brand had a potency level written on the label?
 Say, a 0-10 scale.
-That would be really helpful: just choose a brand with a #10, and a practice would thrive.
-But that’s imaginary; the reality is that unaware clinicians attempt a guess, without any solid intelligence, often relying on familiarity or biased influencers.
+That would be really helpful.
+Then, when choosing a brand, pick a #10 and a practice would thrive.
+But that’s imaginary.
+The reality is that unaware clinicians attempt a guess, without any solid intelligence, often relying on familiarity or biased influencers.
 It’s gambling for a #10 in a marketplace where the potency differences are broadly spread.

 When choosing a brand, if we’re not personally testing, we’re guessing.
 Our patients rely on our thoughtful judgements; so, it’s fortunate that testing for potency is easy (see below).
 Testing provides the solid intelligence needed to make the right choice for our patients and for our future.